-Or, the publisher could buy social media ads to encourage fans that aren’t already on its contact list to participate.
-This is a great way to grow an email list.
+Or the publisher could buy social media ads to encourage fans that aren’t already on its contact list to participate.
+These ads are a great way to grow an email list.
 Once your contest is in front of new fans, you can ask them to provide their email address to participate.

 Either way, publishers are using contests as a smart way to tie social and email marketing together.

 There are a few keys to success that publishers have uncovered when it comes to email marketing.
-They’ve quickly become best practices that others can learn from.
+They’ve quickly become best practices across many industries.

-Publishers cater to a lot of customers, and each has their own likes and dislikes.
+Publishers cater to a lot of customers, and each customer has personal likes and dislikes.
 For email marketing to be effective, publishers must cater to these specific needs.
-In other words, publishers can’t create an email and send it to everyone on their list.
-One size fits all emails don’t fit the bill.

 Contact lists must be segmented.
 Research shows 58% of revenue generated from emails comes from segmented lists.